Reviewed: 18th February 2016

 If the situation becomes so bad that you have to declare bankruptcy, then your home may be at risk, but there are still many options open to you before this position is reached.
 Some people assume that insolvency advice is only available if the situation is untenable, but the truth is that seeking guidance as soon as you experience financial difficulties is the best way to avoid insolvency.

-Real Business Rescue has 55 offices around the country, and offers free initial consultations in complete confidence.
+We have an extensive network of 72 offices offering confidential director support across the UK.
 You can speak directly to an insolvency expert, and receive reassurance about your current situation.

 We have professional contacts with a range of lenders throughout the UK, and may be able to arrange finance on your behalf.
 From traditional bank loans to crowdfunding options, our advisors can recommend the best type of finance for your business, and end these debilitating worries about losing your home.